garyaj/webTech-SiteSuite-course/README.md

 -   Introduction
     -   Web application architecture
     -   How the HTTP protocol works
-        -   Objectives: to give simple explanation of how the web works
+        -   Objectives: to give a simple explanation of how the web works
         -   Process: Lecture with slides; student explores web page via browser
         -   Outcome: Student can open an HTML document in a browser as source code and name or indicate the various features of the document.